Celebrating Cricket, Culture and Commerce in aid of British Asian Trust

 It was the day of the first test match between India and England, and with Britain experiencing an Indian summer like never before, it was an apt moment to celebrate this 400-year-old relationship – which has grown into a strong bond of mutual respect and friendship.
 Talking about this relationship Rt Hon Priti Patel MP stressed upon “Cricket, culture and commerce” being the unofficial tagline of this relationship.

-Addressing the audience was the charismatic His Excellency Mr YK Sinha, the High Commissioner of India to the UK, who not only spoke about his love for cricket but stressed upon how post Brexit this partnership is crucial to both the countries and how both the governments were committed to forming a sustained relationship.
-He also reiterated on how cricket could be the real game changer of this relationship, considering his conversation with an Essex MP at a county T20 match on possibilities of flights to India from Stansted Airport.
+Addressing the audience was the charismatic His Excellency Mr YK Sinha, the High Commissioner of India to the UK, who not only spoke about his love for cricket but stressed upon how post Brexit, this partnership is crucial to both the countries.
+He also explained how both the governments were committed to forming a sustained relationship.
+He also reiterated how cricket could be the real game changer of this relationship, considering his conversation with an Essex MP at a county T20 match on possibilities of flights to India from Stansted Airport.

 The event was attended by the movers and shakers of the India-UK relationship, including Mr Sanjiv Chadha, CEO State Bank of India UK Ltd, Mr Antanu Das, MD Punjab National Bank, Mr Gurdev Jassi from SkyEx, Chris Gwyer from the MCC, Prajit Rajagopalan, UK head of HDFC Home Loans, Dr Anand Kumar from Union Bank of India (UK) Ltd, Neeraj Arora and Shalin Patel of Sony Entertainment Television UK, Neeraj Dhingra CEO of Zee TV UK and Ashok Shenoy from B4U.